Experimental two-way communication with one photon: Appendix B: Analysis of the photon arrival-time distributions

 \item We turn up the flip mirror FM$_{\text{A}}$ and connect the multi-mode fiber from the coupler C$_{\text{A}}$ to the detector D$_{\text{B}}$.
 After correcting for the delay introduced by the fiber, we acquire the arrival-time distribution at M$_{\text{A}}$, as in point 2.

 \item We fit the two obtained distributions with gaussian functions and, for each of them, we consider the mean value and the standard deviation.

 \item We calculate $\Delta t_{\text{AB}}$ as the difference of the mean values of the two distributions.
 Since the detections take place at the same detector and we use the same time-tag unit, the difference is not affected by further electronic delays.
-The error on $\Delta t_{\text{AB}}$ is the sum in quadrature of the standard deviations of the two distributions. \end{enumerate}
+The error on $\Delta t_{\text{AB}}$ is obtained by adding in quadrature the standard deviations of the two distributions. \end{enumerate}

 For the measurement of $\Delta t_{\text{AA}}$, $\Delta t_{\text{BA}}$ and $\Delta t_{\text{BB}}$, we follow analogous procedures.
-In order to correct the delays introduced by the fibers, their length is measured with a fiber-meter.
+In order to correct the delays introduced by the multi-mode fibers, their length is measured with a fiber-meter.
 We obtain $(2.080 \pm 0.004)$ m and $(2.088 \pm 0.004)$ m for the fibers connected to C$_{\text{A}}$ and C$_{\text{B}}$, respectively.
 The refractive index of the core, made of pure silica, is taken from \cite{index}.
-The errors on the fiber lengths and on the refractive index are negligible with respect to the standard deviation of the arrival time distributions.
-Figure A1 shows the acquired arrival-time distributions, together with the related gaussian fits.
+The errors on the fiber lengths and on the refractive index are negligible with respect to the standard deviations of the arrival time distributions.
+Supplementary Figure 1 shows the acquired arrival-time distributions, together with the related gaussian fits.